May 23 Column: Water Conservation

 Here’s the video:

 Our dry spring weather has a lot of folks concerned about how it will impact the Inland Northwest in general and our gardens in particular.
-While this is worrisome situation, we should take the time to evaluate how we use water in our landscapes, what we can do to conserve it and adopt water-saving practices all the time rather than only during dry years.
+While this is worrisome, we should take the time to evaluate how we use water in our landscapes.
+What can we do to conserve it?
+We should also adopt water-saving practices all the time rather than only during dry years.

 The best time of day to water our gardens is early in the morning because there will be less evaporation.
-Watering at night is less than ideal because the added moisture increases the chance of diseases spreading to our plants and makes it easier for certain bugs – such as slugs, cutworms and earwigs – to move about the garden.
+Watering at night is less than ideal.
+Why?
+The added moisture increases the chance of diseases spreading to our plants.
+It also makes it easier for certain bugs – such as slugs, cutworms and earwigs – to move about the garden.

 Drip irrigation systems and soaker hoses are the most efficient way to water vegetable garden beds.
-They deliver water to the soil surface, making it easy for plants to access it, and there is little loss to evaporation.
+They deliver water to the soil surface.
+That makes it easy for plants to access it, and there is little loss to evaporation.
 Overhead watering isn’t ideal because more evaporation takes place and wet leaves are more susceptible to disease issues.

 In the rest of the landscape, it’s important to ensure that lawns, trees, shrubs and flower beds are getting an appropriate amount of moisture but not too much.
 Lawns require a lot of water but there are steps you can take to decrease that usage.
 Consider reducing the size of your lawn.
 Mow your lawn less frequently: the grass will shade the soil which in turn helps it retain moisture and reduces evaporation.